Reewr/gogs-cli/README.md

 # Gogs-cli

-This commandline interfaces tries to make it easier to work with Gogs outside of the Browser.
+This command line interfaces tries to make it easier to work with Gogs outside of the Browser.
 The tool is work-in-progress, but has some useful features right now.

 ## Getting started